jadenwashere6101/bank-of-vibe-code/README.md

 ##  System Architecture
 User → Nginx (HTTPS, headers) → Gunicorn (4 workers) → Flask app → MySQL

+## 📈 Scalability Notes
+The current setup is designed for moderate traffic on a single Azure VM.
+Gunicorn uses multiple workers to handle concurrent requests, but larger-scale traffic would require multiple app instances behind a load balancer and a shared backend such as Redis for session/state management.

 ### Security
 - CSRF protection (Flask-WTF)
 - Rate limiting (Flask-Limiter)